Vorbert-Kruk/html-styles-inliner-cli/README.md

 path, where the html file, with inlined styles, will be generated.

 If no path is specified, then the file will be generated in the same directory as the original file.
-Generated file will have the same name as the original file, but with the prefix of "inlined-". <br /> <br />
+Generated file will have the same name as the original file, but with the prefix of "inlined-". <br />
 Eg.: If the input file path is `./public/index.html` then the file will be generated in `./public/inlined-index.html`

 So the following command: